yext/answers-search-ui/README.md

     // Optional, whether to display all results in the vertical when no results are found.
 Defaults to false, in which case only the no results card will be shown.
     displayAllResults: false
   },

+  /**
+   * NOTE: The config options below are DEPRECATED.
+   * They will still work as expected, and the defaults will still be applied,
+   * but future major versions of the SDK will remove them.
+   * We recommend setting hideResultsHeader to true, and using the VerticalResultsCount and AppliedFilters components instead.
+   */
+  // Optional, whether to display the total number of results, default true
+  showResultCount: true,
+  // Optional, a custom template for the results count.
+You can specify the variables resultsCountStart, resultsCountEnd, and resultsCount.
+  resultsCountTemplate: '<div>{{resultsCountStart}} - {{resultsCountEnd}} of {{resultsCount}}</div>',
   // Configuration for the applied filters bar in the header.
   appliedFilters: {
     // If true, show any applied filters that were applied to the vertical search.
 Defaults to true